Mastercard/flow/IMPLEMENTATION_STATUS.md

 ## Correlated parallel log capture — 2026-09-17 (tickets 20–22, first delivery)

+Follow-up the same day: the parallel guard accepted only `Reporting.QUIETLY`, so a consumer keeping its default `ALWAYS` still failed preparation.
+Publication has been completion-owned since ticket 23, and `complete()` already presents the final report through the mode's open policy, so the mode itself was never the hazard — only immediate publication was.
+The guard now requires completion-owned reporting in any mode. `AbstractFlocessorTest` rows for `ALWAYS`/`FAILURES` with final-only publication flipped from rejected to accepted (red, then green), and a new real-Launcher case publishes an `ALWAYS` report once after completion with browser opening suppressed by the standard property. `report-open` left the adapter's rejection list.

 Parallel runs can now capture per-flow system logs.
 Attribution is by a correlation identifier carried in the events, never by time, thread or file position, so it is exact when flows execute concurrently.